The Undergraduate Experience

 Appeal Procedures - Academic Honesty

-Upon an occurrence of alleged academic dishonesty, the instructor may exercise his/her discretion in imposing a sanction.
-The instructor may further file charges with the Academic Appeals Committee against the student if he/she believes that additional sanctions would be appropriate.
+Upon an occurrence of alleged academic dishonesty, the instructor may exercise their discretion in imposing a sanction.
+The instructor may further file charges with the Academic Appeals Committee against the student if they believe that additional sanctions would be appropriate.

 If the student wishes to appeal the sanction imposed by the instructor, the student must initiate an appeal within 14 days after receipt of notification.